tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户组管理_intl.md

 ### Adding users to user groups
 #### Add users to one user group
-1.Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), go to **User Group** in navigation pane on the left.
+1.Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), go to **User Group** from the left sidebar.
 In the list of user groups find the one to which you want to add users, and click **Add User** on the right.
 ![](https://main.qcloudimg.com/raw/8d46923017c61ec74dcf901e3e97109e.png)

 2. Select the users to be added, and click **OK**.
 ![](https://main.qcloudimg.com/raw/7824db271abb280599476a4709a91ed3.png)

 #### Add users to multiple user groups
-1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), go to **User Group** in navigation pane on the left.
+1. Log in to the [CAM Console](https://console.cloud.tencent.com/cam/overview), go to **User Group** from the left sidebar.
 In the list of user groups find multiple user groups to which you want to add users, and click **Add User**.
 ![](https://main.qcloudimg.com/raw/34b96460336cc44e22fba290d9f0b8a7.png)

 2. Select the users to be added, and click **OK**.